AlessandroAlleAlex/RentalManager/README.md

 ## Overview

-This is an app for keeping track of inventory for shared physical items and manager-friendly fo uploading items.
+RentalManager is a cross-platform application that provides a convenient method for organizations to manage their inventory items where users can see available resources in real-time, and reserve, check out, and return.

 See screenshots of our app [here](https://photos.app.goo.gl/S2nc6pJcTjY9hxj68)

-**Please Note**: This app is a firebase based app so most functionaliies need to be done while devices are connected with the Internet.
-Please make sure you are not off-line while your are developing this app.
+**Please Note**: This appplication is internet dependent because we use Google's Firebase services.
+Please make sure you are not off-line while your are developing this appplication.

 ## Main Functionaliies
 - **Sign in**: